Astrofriend's homepage

 I take no responsibility or liability for what are written here, you use the information at your own risk!

 When working with astroimages you will find that the dynamic of them are very high.
-At the same time you want to have the weak nebula perfect and still the stars not blown out, if you can keep the colors of the stars it's much better.
+At the same time you want to have the weak nebula with high contrast and still the stars not blown out, you want to keep the colors of the stars.
 One way to do it is to separate the stars with a mask and another mask for the Deep Sky Objects.
-That is something that was hard to do with my earlier software but easy with Photoshop or some similar software.
-Here I try to do it with Gimp, it take long time for me to find correct method, but almost there.
+That is something that was difficult to do with my earlier software but easy with Photoshop or some similar software.
+Here I try to do it with Gimp, it take a long time for me to find correct method, but almost there.

 Separation of stars and Deep Sky Objects, Gimp